mmai/nixos-config/journal.md

 ## Low space on /boot

-Execute `sudo ./scripts/freeBootSpace.sh`, which do this:
+Execute `sudo sh ./scripts/freeBootSpace.sh`, which do this:
 - `nix-collect-garbage -d`
 - Remove old entries from /boot/loader/entries
 - Remove old kernels from /boot/EFI/nixos/ (those not listed in the /boot/loader/entries/nixos-generation-xx.conf files)